carologistics/clips_executive/clips_executive/cx_docs/plugin_generator/gen_action.rst

   ; If the function does not exist, every goal is automatically accepted (ACCEPT_AND_EXECUTE) (bind ?response-int (<package-kebab>-<action-kebab>-handle-goal-callback ?server-name-str ?goal-ptr ?uuid-str))

-; Gets called for each server receiving a cancelation request, needs to return one of these integers:
+; Gets called for each server receiving a cancellation request, needs to return one of these integers:
 ; (return 0) ; REJECT
 ; (return 1) ; ACCEPT
 ; If the function does not exist, every request is automatically accepted (ACCEPT)